Posted December 10, 2019

 According to the National Safety Council, in 2017, nearly 155 million workers were affected by workplace injuries, which resulted in total costs of $161.5 billion.
 The cost per injury serious enough to require a consultation from a medical professional was $39,000, and the cost per fatality was $1,150,000.
 The average cost per workers’ compensation claim in 2016 and 2017 was $40,051.

-In addition to the direct costs, workplace injuries and deaths can also result in various indirect costs that are harder to calculate, such as costs due to damaged reputation and reduced worker morale.
-Instituting a safer workplace culture can prevent some of the injuries that may cost your company money and cost workers their livelihood or lives.
+In addition to the direct costs, workplace injuries, and deaths can also result in various indirect costs that are harder to calculate, such as costs due to damaged reputation and reduced worker morale.
+Instituting a safer workplace culture can prevent some of the injuries that may cost your company money and cost workers their livelihoods or lives.

 3. Damaged Products